 A coureur des bois once asked, "are we human because we gaze at the stars or do we gaze at them because

 we are human?"
 If solipsistically speaking, pointless really, "but do the stars gaze back?
-Now that's a question."(9)
+Now that's a question."-9

-Science may be unable to verify higher powers
+Even if science may be unable to verify higher powers

-of observation in the heavens, and the age of geometry, but they have been able to conduct experiments with light to get some idea of the nature of its motion and that there is no clear evidence that any
+of observation in the heavens other than their own, the age of geometry may be difficult to ascertain; but they have been able to conduct experiments with light to get some idea of the nature of its motion, and that there is no clear evidence that any

 For example, French astronomer Dominique Arago (1786–1853) devised an experimentum crucis to test his

-wave theory of light propagation, and analyzed light beams traveling through glass, water, and air, and was able to verify that light travels slower in denser mediums.
-He ascribed this to an undulatory theory of light and assumed that, when all other things would be equal, light waves of a given kind should
+wave theory of light propagation.
+He analyzed light beams traveling through glass, water, and air, and was able to verify that light travels slower in denser mediums.
+He ascribed this

+light is the light, and like itself, so should it resemble its dispersion.
 But since the Copernican theory was that the earth moves around the sun, if the earth was thus moving against the aether, then the aether should impede the velocity of light at

 least a little, just as did glass or water or dense and obstructive clouds of air.
-Arago was able to demonstrate, however, that whether the light beam going through the glass was pointed in the forward direction of earth's supposed movement in space or in
+Arago was able to demonstrate, however, that whether the light beam going through the glass was pointed in the forward direction of earth's supposed rotation in space, or in

-the opposite direction, there was no effect on its speed going through the glass.
+the opposite direction, there was no effect on its speed through the glass.
 And he was able to verify well enough that a light beam pointed toward or away from the earth's supposed orbit had the same refraction in glass as the refraction of starlight in glass.

-He found, it appeared, that in whatever way he tested the coincidence of light, it always showed the Earth to be at rest in the aether.
+He found, it appeared, that in whatever way or direction he tested the coincidence of light, it always showed the Earth to be at rest in the aether.

-the evidence seemed to confirm that the Copernican hypothesis was, in fact, simply wrong.(10) Assuming that all other things would be equal, according to their kind, light waves have a uniform speed through the aether, and he was unable to disover by any experiments
+confirm that the Copernican hypothesis was, in fact, simply wrong.-10 Assuming that all other things would be equal, according to kind, light waves should have a uniform speed through the aether; and he was unable to disover by any experiments with light any

 In the years 1811 to 1812, he also observed one distant star regularly through a telescope,